Last reviewed on by

-We’re implementing The STD Project’s month-long myth busting series: So True, So False!
+We’re implementing The STI Project’s month-long myth busting series: So True, So False!
 Yeah, we think we’re as cool as E!
 Promoting awareness, education, and acceptance doesn’t always have to be super-serious.

 Really, though, these myths often perpetuate big problems, because they keep people from getting tested, talking to partners, practicing safer-sex, and all around being conscientious about their sexual health.
 So, this is kinda serious stuff too!

 For our ‘So True, So False’ series, we’re doing the research and debunking some of the common myths we hear all of the time about STDs, so you don’t have to.
 You’re welcome.

 As much as this myth tends to frustrate me nowadays, I have to admit, I thought this once too.
 Of the many reasons why I think I contracted not one, but a couple of STDs over the course of being a sexually active individual, this misconception remains at the top of the list.

 At 16, when I contracted genital herpes, I had only ever heard about STDs briefly – once during our abstinence-only sex-ed class, and another time when a friend of mine was telling me about her neighbor who had recently contracted herpes.
 That infamous neighbor was said to ‘have slept with everyone in the trailer park’… And since I wasn’t sleeping with everyone in the trailer park – or many people at all, for that matter – I thought I had nothing to worry about.

 Risk is not dependent upon the number of people you sleep with.